yan-2/YASC/readme.md

 <div>

 ## Resource
-+ Server/: contains server file, used for serving whole website.
++ server/: contains the server file that is used to serve the web pages.
-+ supercollider/: contains SC file, used for sound generation.
++ supercollider/: contains the SC file that is used to generate sound.
-+ html/src:
++ html/src contains the main HTML, JavaScript, and CSS files that are used to render the web pages.
-  + main.js is the main start for the whole application, including the route definition and pages importation.
+  + main.js is the main entry point for the web application.
+It defines the routes for the different pages in the application and imports the different components that are used to render the pages.
-  + pages/ contains the views of whole websites.
+  + pages/ contains the different pages in the web application.
+Each page is a separate Vue.js component.
     + home.vue is the homepage of the website(navigation)
     + dino.vue is the Dino game page.
     + hotkeys.vue is the hotkey registration page.
     + stft.vue is the performance page.
-  + assets/ contains all static images.
+  + assets/ contains all static images that are used in the web application.
-  + components/ contains reset.css, global.css and joy-con library
+  + components/ contains the reset.css, global.css, and joy-con library.
+    + The reset.css file resets the default CSS styling of the web browser.
+    + The global.css file defines the global CSS styles for the web application.
+    + joy-con/ is used for connecting Joy-Con controllers, it didn't install via npm cause  its content changed a bit for adopting "import".

 ## ToDo
 + Implement features that allow users to record, save, and replay their performances.